moneymoroch/mm-challenge/README.md

 ```

 ### What is the distribution of integer1?
 Which is most common?
-Most common is 8 with 2363023 occurences, from summary of program output.
+Most common is 8 with 2363023 occurences, from summary of program output
 ```
 cat source.csv | python3 generate_stats.py